pedalshoe/resume/README.md

 # Christopher Mikal Logan – Resume & Cover Letter

-This repository contains the resume of Christopher Mikal Logan, a senior software engineer and architect with extensive experience in AI, machine learning, cloud platforms, and enterprise systems.
+This repository contains the resume of Christopher Mikal Logan, a senior software engineer and architect with extensive experience in backend, embedded, AI, machine learning, cloud platforms, and enterprise systems.

 ## 📄 About the Resume